EL Definition Brackets

 [da:t]:

-arranged from the basis name
+arranged from the base name

 [da] of